Free-Form Variational Inference for Gaussian Process State-Space Models: Free-Form Variational Inference

 \subsubsection{Alternative Perspective}

 An alternative way to obtain the optimal joint posterior over state trajectories and inducing variable is by bounding the true log joint marginal $\log p(\mby_{1:T}, \mbx_{0:T}, \mbu \g \mbZ)$ using Jensen's inequality.
-We give details of such an approach in \cref{app:free-form-bound}.
+We give the details in \cref{app:free-form-bound}.
 This has been used by previous work in standard regression settings \citep[see, e.g.,][and references therein]{pmlr-v130-rossi21a}.
 However, our setting considers the more complex case of \glspl{GPSSM}.
-Additionally, our development in this section shows much more clearly the optimal nature of the variational posterior, as we have obtained it via calculus of variations.
+Additionally, our development shows much more clearly the optimal nature of the variational posterior, as we have obtained it via calculus of variations.